brunch/auto-reload-brunch/README.md

 # auto-reload-brunch

-Adds automatic browser reloading support to [brunch] when using the `brunch watch` command.
+Adds automatic browser reloading support to [Brunch] when using the `brunch watch` command.

 The plugin uses WebSocket technology to pass `compile` events to browser.